dtjchen/spoken-command-processor/README.md

 #### Features

-_[why the delta MFCC features (as opposed to not delta) + the size of the resulting vectors characterizing 20ms intervals, etc.]_

 In order to extract relevant information from the input speech files, we decided to use MFCC feature vectors.
 MFCCs are commonly used for speech recognition tasks because of its relative accuracy in revealing patterns in human speech.
 The Mel scale was created to more closely mimic what humans hear, as we are generally better at distinguishing between changes at lower frequencies than at higher frequencies.
 Expressing the speech signal as a series of vectors is also more ideal for processing the data.

 Thirteen MFCC coefficients were chosen for the task, as seemed to be widely used in many implementations of speech recognition models.
 In addition, delta and delta-delta features (derivatives) corresponding to the thirteen MFCCs were appended to the vector to obtain additional information about the signal.
 These were calculated using the `librosa` library, through the `librosa.feature.mfcc` and `librosa.feature.delta` functions.
 The windows sizes and step sizes recommended were 25ms and 10ms, however, due to the smaller length of some uttered phones, the window size was chosen to be a bit smaller at 20ms as a compromise.